 Instructions

-- In the meantime, cover your thinned out meat in flour and shake off any excess flour.
+- In the meantime, cover your thinned out pork in flour and shake off any excess flour.
 I like using a pair of kitchen tongs for this process, making it a lot less messy.60 grams all-purpose flour

 - Then cover in egg and let drip off any excess egg.2 eggs

 - Serve with fries, Bratkartoffeln (German pan-fried potatoes) or Spätzle (German egg noodles) and a green salad or cucumber salad.
+Guten Appetit!

 Video